General information

 Course Description

-The WHPSC race course is located 20 miles south of the town of Battle Mountain on Nevada State Route 305.
+The catch area of WHPSC race course is located on Nevada State Route 305,13.6 miles (21.9 km) south of Interstate 80.
 The race course runs from South to North using both lanes of the highway.
-There is a 2.5 mile “qualifying course” and a 5 mile “long course”.
-The shorter course starts half way down the long course.
-The road was repaved in 2009.
+There is a 4 km “qualifying course” and a 8 km “long course”.
+The shorter course starts half way along the long course.
+The road was repaved in 2009 with a very smoother surface specifically for the event.
+In recent years, however, the surface has grown progressively rougher hampering speed efforts.
 Figure 1 shows a map of the course relative to the city of Battle Mountain.
 Figure 2 is a diagram of the course showing the relevant landmarks.
+For safety, the Nevada Department of Transportation (NDOT) replaced the steel road markers with fiberglass markers.
+In the days leading up to the competition, volunteers distribute 120, 2-string straw bales along the course to protect wayward streamliners from falling into culverts, hitting occasional mailboxes or other hard obstacles.
+Volunteers also line the “bridge” (the lowest point of the course located a few hundred meters beyond the speedtrap) with overlapping 2 foot x 8 foot boards to prevent streamliners from sliding below the guardrail and hitting the posts.

 Figure 1.
-WHPSC Race Course on Nevada SR 305
+Location of WHPSC Race Course on Nevada SR 305

-There are race course distance markers on the right side of the road (in the direction of racing) that count down from 5 miles every half mile until 1 mile to the finish.
-Beyond that there are 1000 m, 500 m, 200 m, and FINISH signs.
+Volunteers set up race course distance markers on the right side of the road (in the direction of racing) that count down from 8 km every kilometer until 1 km to the finish before every race session.
+The 1 km distance is marked with a 1000 m sign.
+Beyond that are 500 m, 200 m, and FINISH signs.
 The timing trap begins at the 200 m sign and ends at the FINISH sign.
-The catch area is approximately 0.7 miles (1.1 km) beyond the timing trap.
+The catch area is just over 1 km beyond the timing trap.
 Figure 3 shows early versions of the distance markers.
-Newer, larger signs are now used.
+Newer, larger signs are now used and the course is marked in kilometers.

 Figure 3.
 WHPSC Race Course Distance Markers